SEA-ME-COSS/ECU-HeadUnit/README.md

 ## Yocto Project

-- The Yocto Project is an open-source project designed to create custom Linux-based operating system images.
+- The Yocto Project is an open-source project designed to create custom Linux-based operating system /media.

 - This project assists developers in easily creating Linux distributions tailored for specific hardware.
 This enables the development of customized Linux environments suitable for a wide range of platforms including IoT (Internet of Things) devices, embedded systems, automotive applications, and mobile phones.